 - 1 lb. hot Italian sausage, casings removed – you can use sweet if you prefer

 - 4 or more large garlic cloves, minced to taste

 - 1 tsp. fresh oregano, minced or 1/2 tsp. dried

 - 2 small cans tomato sauce (8 oz. each) plus more if needed

 - 1 tbsp. sugar to cut the acidity of the tomatoes

 - kosher salt and pepper to taste

-- 2 lbs. fresh ricotta cheese (I use Calabro from Whole Foods and also have used hand-dipped ricotta) – to prevent runny ricotta add a tbsp. or two of breadcrumbs
+- 2 lbs. fresh ricotta cheese (I like to use Calabro hand-dipped ricotta) – to prevent runny ricotta add a tbsp. or two of breadcrumbs

 - 2 cups Parmesan, grated and divided